Flash Price Down 10% Over Last Week (FLASH)

 Flash’s total supply is 900,000,000 coins.
 Flash’s official website is flashcoin.io.
 The Reddit community for Flash is /r/FlashCoins and the currency’s Github account can be viewed here.
 Flash’s official Twitter account is @FlashCoins and its Facebook page is accessible here.

-Flash can be bought or sold on the following cryptocurrency exchanges: Cryptopia, CryptoBridge and CoinExchange.
-It is usually not currently possible to buy alternative cryptocurrencies such as Flash directly using U.S. dollars.
-Investors seeking to acquire Flash should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Flash using one of the aforementioned exchanges.
+Flash can be bought or sold on the following cryptocurrency exchanges: CryptoBridge, CoinExchange and Cryptopia.
+It is usually not possible to purchase alternative cryptocurrencies such as Flash directly using US dollars.
+Investors seeking to trade Flash should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Flash using one of the exchanges listed above.

 Receive News & Updates for Flash Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Flash and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.